The Employment Law Review: Italy

 The enforcement of employment laws and regulations also lies with a number of government agencies and authorities.
 In particular, the National Social Security Agency is responsible for the correct payment of social security contributions by employers, and the National Insurance Agency monitors the correct payment of the contributions due from employers.
 Besides these two national agencies, a number of other authorities (including provincial labour offices and local health offices) are responsible for compliance, such as with health and safety legislation, night work and overtime limits.

 Year in review

-The year 2020 has been significantly affected by the spread of the coronavirus.
-The resulting pandemic has determined a serious crisis that, as far as the employment-related issues are concerned, has been managed in Italy by means of complex emergency legislation with the aim of, first, preventing employers from implementing collective and individual dismissals based on economic reasons and, second, making available different types of social shock absorbers, for the purpose of integrating salaries in proportion to suspensions or reductions of working activity.
+The year 2021, like the year 2020, was significantly affected by the spread of the coronavirus.
+The resulting pandemic has created a serious crisis that, as far as employment-related issues are concerned, continued to be managed in Italy, for most of the past year, by means of complex emergency legislation with the aim of, first, preventing employers from implementing collective and individual dismissals based on economic reasons and, second, making available different types of social shock absorbers, for the purpose of integrating salaries in proportion to suspensions or reductions of working activity.

-Other emergency measures have been adopted for, by way of example, the larger-scale implementation, through a simplified process, of smart working (lavoro agile), the protection of disabled workers, workers belonging to protected categories or parent-employees who have been granted certain benefits in terms of special leave of absence.
+Other emergency measures have been adopted for, by way of example, the larger-scale implementation, through a simplified process, of smart working (lavoro agile).

 i Employment relationship